Ofsted May 2016:

 To enable each pupil to fulfil their own potential both academically and socially.

 To ensure that each pupil has access to personal and academic guidance and support where necessary.
-This would be through their form tutors and Head of Year as well as the Deputy Head for Pastoral Care.
+This would be through their form tutors and Head of Year as well as the Senior Leadership Team.

 To provide opportunities for and encourage pupils to exercise individual and social responsibility both inside and outside the school community.

 To promote in pupils the ability to work individually and in teams and care about the whole school community.